geopandas/geopandas/doc/source/community/contributing.rst

 *GeoPandas* provides an environment which includes the required dependencies for development.
 The environment file is located in the top level of the repo and is named ``environment-dev.yml``.
-You can create this environment by navigating to the git clone of the *GeoPandas* repository and running::
+You can create this environment by navigating to the the *GeoPandas* source directory and running::

       conda env create -f environment-dev.yml